-Services that are covered for you What you must pay when you get these services Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance abuse services Prior Authorization may be required.

-- Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+Services that are covered for you What you must pay when you get these services Lab tests X-rays and other radiology services Necessary surgical and medical supplies Use of appliances, such as wheelchairs Operating and recovery room costs Physical, occupational, and speech language therapy Inpatient substance use disorder services Under certain conditions, the following types of transplants are covered: corneal, kidney, kidney-pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
 If you need a transplant, we will arrange to have your case reviewed by a Medicare-approved transplant center that will decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If our in-network transplant services are outside the community pattern of care, you may choose to go locally as long as the local transplant providers are willing to accept the Original Medicare rate.
-If our plan provides transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion. - Blood including storage and administration.
+If our plan provides reserve days that can be used during their lifetime.
+If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost sharing you would pay at a network hospital.
+Original Medicare covers 90 days of acute inpatient hospital care.
+Our plan offers additional days of inpatient hospital stays when medically necessary.
+Cost share, if any, for these days does not apply to your out-of-pocket maximum.
+Prior Authorization may be required . transplant services at a location outside the pattern of care for transplants in your community and you choose to obtain transplants at this distant location, we will arrange or pay for appropriate lodging and transportation costs for you and a companion.
+Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used. - Physician services
+All other components of blood are covered beginning with the first pint used.
+Physician services Medicare hospital benefit periods do not apply.
+For inpatient hospital care, the cost sharing described above applies each time you are admitted to the hospital.
+A transfer to a separate facility (such as Acute Inpatient Rehabilitation Hospita or to another Acute care Hospital) is considered a new admission.
+Cost shares are applied starting on the first day of admission an do not include the date of discharge.